MBoemo/DNAscent/docs/source/detect.rst

 * the coordinate on the reference,
 * log-likelihood that the thymidine is actually BrdU (positive values look more like BrdU, negative values look more like thymidine),
-* Guppy-basecalled 6mer on the query,
+* 6mer on the reference,
-* Guppy-basecalled 6mer on the reference.
+* Guppy-basecalled 6mer on the query (or its reverse complement if the read mapped to the reverse strand).

 Consider the following example: